2.3 Receiving Concerns and Undertaking Enquiries

 - Take actions forward in a timely way.

-- Feedback updates regarding progress.
+- Feedback updates regarding progress and any delays.

 - Feedback the outcome of their actions and enquiries to the adult.